Local islands are reopened on 15 October 2020 onwards. Maldives Reopening Guideline.

 Departure from Thoddoo: every day at midnight (except Thursdays and Fridays).

-NOTE: as its private ferry it can go earlier or be canceled.
+NOTE: as it’s a private ferry it can go earlier or be canceled.

-Cost: $35 one way, per person (the traveling time is approximately 1 hour).
+Cost: $35 one way, per person (traveling time is approximately 1 hour).

 It’s available every day, except of Friday